 Now, let’s take the situation of another country, Sri Lanka.
-It is an island nation having a population of 2 crores, about the same as in Haryana.
+It is an island nation having a population of 2 crores, about the same as Haryana.
 Sri Lanka has a diverse population.
-The major social groups are the Sinhala-speakers (74%) and the Tamil-speakers (18%).
+The major social groups are the Sinhala speakers (74%) and the Tamil speakers (18%).
 Among Tamils, there are two subgroups, “Sri Lankan Tamils” and “Indian Tamils”.
-You can see the map below to know the population distribution of different communities of Sri Lanka.
+You can see the map below to know the population distribution of different communities in Sri Lanka.

 In Sri Lanka, the Sinhala community enjoyed the bigger majority and imposed its will on the entire country.